A graduate assistantship is an opportunity to work on campus in a research or service-oriented

 There are several steps to complete the hiring process

-No, graduate assistants are not required to submit timesheets either to the Office of Human Resources or to the Office of Graduate Studies.
+No, graduate assistants are not required to submit timesheets either to the Office of Human Resources or to the Graduate School.
 However, it is strongly recommended that graduate assistants maintain a written, signed log of all hours worked with their supervisors in case any discrepancies arise.

 Graduate assistants are paid their stipends divided into eight (8) installments in accordance with the WCU’s pay schedule.